Carl Nelson Gorman

-Dr. Carl Nelson Gorman, also known as Kin-Ya-Onny-Beyeh (1907–1998) was a Navajo code talker, visual artist, painter, illustrator, and professor.
-He was faculty at the University of California, Davis, from 1950 until 1973.
+Carl Nelson Gorman (October 5, 1907 – January 29, 1998), also known as Kin-Ya-Onny-Beyeh, was a Navajo code talker, visual artist, painter, illustrator, and professor.
+He was on the faculty at the University of California, Davis, from 1950 until 1973.
 During World War II, Gorman served as a code talker with the United States Marine Corps in the Pacific.